 Half of people with a substance use disorder eventually develop one or more mental health disorders.
 The reverse is also true, as those diagnosed with a mental health disorder are 8-11 times more likely to struggle with substance abuse.
 The team at First Step Recovery Center offers holistic treatment that integrates addiction treatment with mental health care, giving you the best chance for a full recovery.
-To learn more about mental health disorders that co-occur with addiction, call one of the offices in Reynoldsburg, Marion, Delaware, Lancaster, and Columbus, Ohio, or book a consultation online today.
+To learn more about mental health disorders that co-occur with addiction, call one of the offices in Reynoldsburg, Marion, Lancaster, and Columbus, Ohio, or book a consultation online today.

 A co-occurring disorder, also known as a dual diagnosis, refers to having a substance use disorder together with a mental health disorder.
 You could have any type of addiction combined with one or more co-occurring disorders, such as:

 - Conduct disorders

 - Personality disorder

 First Step Recovery Center provides comprehensive care by including mental health counseling as an integral part of addiction treatment.
 Treating your mental health disorder is important for preventing a relapse after you detox and move into recovery.